BirthdayResearch/jellyfishsdk/ocean/README.md

 ### @defichain/ocean-api-server

-The server for ocean-api, build with nestjs it uses aspect-oriented programming methodology to allow modular design of `ocean-api-server`.
-Featuring 2 main directory `/controllers` and `/modules`.
+The server for ocean-api, build with @nestjs it uses aspect-oriented programming methodology to allow the modular design of `ocean-api-server`.
+Featuring 2 main directories `/controllers` and `/modules`.

 ### @defichain/ocean-playground

 Ocean Playground is a specialized testing blockchain isolated from MainNet for testing DeFi applications.
-Assets are not real, it can be minted by anyone.
+Assets are not real, they can be minted by anyone.
 Blocks are configured to generate every 3 seconds, the chain can reset anytime.

-Bot is designed as a mechanism that allow bootstrapping with interval cycle.
+A bot-like design centers the playground as a mechanism that allows bootstrapping with an interval cycle.
 This allows the developer to mock any behaviors they want with a simulated testing blockchain.